Chance Perdomo, "Gen V" and "Chilling Adventures of Sabrina" actor, dies in motorcycle accident at 27

 "His passion for the arts and insatiable appetite for life was felt by all who knew him, and his warmth will carry on in those who he loved dearest," the publicist's statement said.
 "We ask to please respect the family's wish for privacy as they mourn the loss of their beloved son and brother."

-In a statement, the producers of "Gen V" said Perdomo "was always charming and smiling, an enthusiastic force of nature, an incredibly talented performer, and more than anything else, just a very kind, lovely person."
+Amazon MGM Studios and Sony Pictures Television said in a statement they were devastated by the sudden passing of Perdomo.
+In a separate statement, the producers of "Gen V" said he "was always charming and smiling, an enthusiastic force of nature, an incredibly talented performer, and more than anything else, just a very kind, lovely person."

 "Even writing about him in the past tense doesn't make sense," the statement says.
 "We are so sorry for Chance's family, and we are grieving the loss of our friend and colleague."